35 Best Restaurants in Sintra, the Estoril Coast, and the Setúbal Peninsula, Portugal

 $$

 Owned by Portuguese actor Lourenço Ortigão and his brother Tomás, Villa Saboia is a stylish space for sushi and light Mediterranean meals.
-Fish and seafood takes the starring role, cropping up on the "Mediterranean Menu" in dishes like octopus carpaccio and lobster burgers, as well as in the beautifully presented sashimi and sushi.
+Fish and seafood takes the starring role, cropping up on the "Mediterranean Menu" in dishes like octopus carpaccio and truffle risotto, as well as in the beautifully presented sashimi and sushi.
 The upstairs dining room has plenty of designer flair, while the leafy terrace is a great spot for people watching on a sunny afternoon or balmy evening.

-Av.
-Sabóia 515A, Estoril, 2765-278, Portugal
+Av. de Sabóia 515A, Estoril, 2765-278, Portugal

 Known For

-• attracts a trendy crowd
+• Trendy crowd

-• good cocktails and lengthy wine list
+• Good cocktails and lengthy wine list

-Restaurants Details
+Restaurant Details

-Rate Includes: Reservations recommended
+Reservations recommended